kyma-project/telemetry-manager/docs/contributor/arch/016-transform-filter-support-for-telemetry-pipelines.md

 The OTTL context will be embedded in the OTTL statements (in progress with [issue #29017](https://github.com/open-telemetry/opentelemetry-collector-contrib/issues/29017)) and will be available in the upcoming beta version.
 The solution will not implement the context as a configuration parameter.

-The proposed API uses no context configuration for filter processors, instead allowing to configure only condition expressions; the conditions will be translated to the `datapoint` context for metrics and `spanevent` context for traces.
+The proposed API uses no context configuration for filter processors.
+Instead, it only allows the configuration of condition expressions.
+The conditions are translated to the `datapoint` context for metrics and the `spanevent` context for traces.
-That accessing higher-level context is still possible via OTTL expressions, for example accessing the `metric` context from `datapoint` context is possible via expression `metric.*` and accessing `span` context from `spanevent` context via expression `span.*`.
+Accessing higher-level context is still possible via OTTL expressions.
+For example, accessing the `metric` context from the `datapoint` context is possible via the expression `metric.*`, and accessing the `span` context from the `spanevent` context via the expression `span.*`.

 To ensure data consistency and sampling efficiency, the custom OTTL transformation and filtering processors will be near the end of the pipeline chain, before the exporters.